-Another option is to install a battery powered sump pump as a backup.
-Good news is that a broken sump pump is a relatively inexpensive and easy fix, whereas some of these other repairs could cost you thousands of dollars.
+Another option is to install a battery-powered sump pump as a backup.
+The good news is that a broken sump pump is a relatively inexpensive and easy fix, whereas some of these other repairs could cost you thousands of dollars.

 Need to replace your carpet?
 Use our carpet cost calculator.

 Another source could be the wet bar in your basement.
 Anywhere there is water flowing could be a spot.
 Make sure to check under the sink for any water leaks.
 It could be the cause of your wet basement.
 Here’s how to fix a leaking flexible hose under the sink, if that is the cause.

 In some cases, the air conditioner exhaust could be running back down the wall of your house and into the basement, causing water to pool on the basement floor.

 If there’s been excessive rain in the days leading up to your basement flooding, it could be that your gutters are clogged.
 The water has been gathering at one spot, flowing down into your basement and causing your floors to get wet.
 Take a look outside to see if your drain spouts are adequately draining away from the house and that your gutters are free of any clogs.

 Now that you’ve identified the source of water, you will want to move on to the next step.

 You should identify what category of water damage you have.
 There are three types of water damage typically; the one you deal with is a Category 1 and is not dangerous if handled immediately.

 However, category 2 and 3 levels of water damage are dangerous and need to be handled by a professional.
 Those waters can contain contaminants and other things that are detrimental to your health, like greywater or a sewer backup.